 The Breeding Ground of Self-Indulgence — What Does It Mean to Feel?

-This abstract image reflects the mood and essence of the article.
+This image reflects the tone and underlying structure of the article.

 Mindfulness originally stems from Buddhist meditative practice.